 Many theme developers sell their work through their own websites rather than the WordPress catalogue.
 You might also be working with a designer who has built a custom theme for your project.
 In either case, you will receive a theme file to install manually.

 Start by downloading the theme file to your computer.
-Theme files are typically delivered as a .zip archive.
+Theme files are typically delivered as a .zip theme archive.
 Keep the file zipped for now, as WordPress handles the extraction itself during upload.

 Tip: Some theme vendors bundle multiple files in a single download, with the actual theme zip nested inside.
 Check the contents before uploading to make sure you are selecting the correct file.